alorum/seoslides/readme.txt

 == Changelog ==

+= Dev =

+* New: Darken overlays for more consistent branding and UI.

 = 1.4.0 =

 * New: The seoslides importer now presents a progress bar to keep track of ongoing imports.